BP-TPSE-Projektgruppe-80/NaPyTau/docs/docs/gui/model/Color.md

 # Class: Color

-A enumeration of hexcodes which represent certain colors used in the Napytau GUI.
+A enumeration of hexcodes which represent certain colors used in the Napytau design.